 How to Get to Varanasi

 Varanasi is well connected to Delhi, Lucknow, Kolkata and Agra, which all have direct trains.
-Although the fastest trains from New Delhi are the Rajdhani express trains, we suggest avoiding these as they arrive in Varanasi in the small hours of the morning.
-It’s better to opt for a train that arrives during the day time if you can, or else make sure you have a pick up pre-arranged and your hotel knows you will be arriving late.
+Although the fastest trains from New Delhi are the Rajdhani express trains, I suggest avoiding these as they arrive in Varanasi in the small hours of the morning.
+It’s better to opt for a train that arrives during the day time if you can, or as a last resort make sure you have a pick up pre-arranged and your hotel knows you will be arriving late.

 If you’re short on time there are also flights between Delhi and Varanasi.